pub struct ThingBuf<T, R = DefaultRecycle> { /* private fields */ }alloc only.Expand description

 pub fn push_ref(&self) -> Result<Ref<'_, T>, Full>

-Reserves a slot to push an element into the queue, returning a Ref
+Reserves a slot to push an element into the queue, returning a Ref that

 can be used to write to that slot.